Reunification Day Vietnam

 Hoi An Guide | Festivals in Vietnam

-Within global history, many countries, including Vietnam, have marked their severing of colonial ties with an Independence Day.
-However, there is another day of equal historical and political significance in Vietnamese history known as Reunification Day.
-Find everything you need to know with our guide below.
+Right across the globe, many countries, including Vietnam, have marked their severing of colonial ties with an Independence Day.
+However, there is another day of equal historical and political significance in Vietnamese history known as Reunification Day, Liberation Day or Victory Day.
+Find everything you need to know about this Vietnamese national holiday with our guide below.

 What is Reunification Day?

-Reunification Day also marks the end of the American War and the fall of the Saigon government as well as the unification of North and South.
+Vietnam’s Reunification Day also marks the end of the American-Vietnam War and the fall of the Saigon government as well as the unification of North and South.

-Following three decades of struggle to become an independent, unified nation (1945-1975), Reunification Day has emerged as a deserved source of pride and nationalism for Vietnamese people.
+Following three decades of struggle to become an independent, unified nation (1945-1975), Reunification Day or Liberation Day has emerged as a deserved source of pride and nationalism for Vietnamese people.

 When is Reunification Day?